 In addition, it touches on contractors and subcontractors that previously did not need to adhere to any compliance requirements.
 Such companies include those in industrial domains that did not cover defense information (CDI)

-All companies transacting with the government will need to receive CMMC levels 1 through 5 after this new regime of requirements takes full effect after September 2020.
+All companies transacting with the government will need to receive CMMC levels 1 through 5 after this new regime of requirements takes full effect.

-Such policies a strict but will have a multiplier of benefits that include:
+Such policies are strict but will have a multiplier of benefits that include:

 - Eliminating the confusion created by various security and compliance vetting agencies